GSA/digitalgov.gov/content/resources/3/mobile-application-development-program.md

       <ul>
         <li>
-          Create mobile-enabled websites with responsive design and full multimedia capabilities withÂ <a title="Sites.USA.gov" href="https://www.digitalgov.gov/services/sites-usa-gov/">Sites.USA.gov</a>.
+          Create mobile-enabled websites with responsive design and full multimedia capabilities with <a title="Sites.USA.gov" href="https://www.digitalgov.gov/services/sites-usa-gov/">Sites.USA.gov</a>.
         </li>
         <li>
-          Reuse mobile code (frameworks, modular code and whole apps) and leverage testing scripts collected from multiple private and public sector sources on ourÂ <a href="http://gsa.github.io/Mobile-Code-Catalog/">Mobile Code Sharing Catalog</a>.
+          Reuse mobile code (frameworks, modular code and whole apps) and leverage testing scripts collected from multiple private and public sector sources on our <a href="http://gsa.github.io/Mobile-Code-Catalog/">Mobile Code Sharing Catalog</a>.
         </li>
         <li>
-          Get your mobile products designed right, from the beginning, using the Â <a title="Mobile User Experience Guidelines and Recommendations" href="https://www.digitalgov.gov/services/mobile-application-development-program/mobile-user-experience-guidelines-and-recommendations/">Mobile Gov User ExperienceÂ Guidelines and Recommendations</a>.
+          Get your mobile products designed right, from the beginning, using the  <a title="Mobile User Experience Guidelines and Recommendations" href="https://www.digitalgov.gov/services/mobile-application-development-program/mobile-user-experience-guidelines-and-recommendations/">Mobile Gov User Experience Guidelines and Recommendations</a>.
         </li>
       </ul>